Recreation Experience Center

 Check out their facebook page for daily inspiration and creative ways to stay busy.

 Bloom-INGO is a uniquely Bloomington version of bingo held live on Facebook.
 It's fun for the whole family.
-Bloom-INGO has taken place previously on April 25 and May 16 and we're looking forward to bringing it back in the near future (dates TBD).
+Bloom-INGO last took place in 2020, but we're looking for opportunities to potentially bring it back again.
 Thanks to the Bloomington businesses listed below for partnering with us to distribute FREE bingo cards.
 If you don't see your favorite local establishment, tag them on Facebook to encourage them to join in future Bloom-INGO fun!

 - NorthStar Tavern, 5101 West 98th Street